 Although Fender and Gibson are considered the guitar industry’s two leading giants, PRS Guitars certainly aren’t far behind.
+If you’re looking at buying a new guitar, it’s certainly worth considering a PRS.

 Much like its contemporaries, PRS Guitars has split its catalogue into two main ranges – to accommodate for different budgets.
 In this article, we’ll help you to distinguish the main differences between PRS’ Core and SE lineups.

-For example, in its first 15 years of trading, PRS crafted electric guitars only at its US factory.
+In its first 15 years of trading, PRS crafted electric guitars only at its US factory.
 Carving themselves a niche in the high-end guitar market, it’s fair to say that the company still prides itself on its ‘Core’ USA offerings.

 However, in 2000, PRS launched its successful SE guitar range.
 Representing their affordable side, the SE lineup encompasses genuine PRS designs that won’t break the bank.
 Now established as a key player in the mid-priced guitar market too, PRS has extended its appeal to a larger audience by manufacturing instruments in the Far East.